caseyferrara/Netflix-Case-Study/README.md

 ## 4. Process

-For the analysis of the Netflix dataset, I chose due to its proficiency in handling and querying large datasets efficiently.
+For the analysis of the Netflix dataset, I chose SQL due to its proficiency in handling and querying large datasets efficiently.
 Its compatibility with structured data formats allows for easy manipulation and extraction of insights from the dataset's diverse content.
 SQL's capabilities for complex queries are essential for in-depth analysis of genre distribution, content types, and temporal trends.
-SQL's integration with data visualization tools make it an ideal tool for reliable and effective data analysis, ensuring both accuracy and consistency in the derived insights.
+SQL's integration with data visualization tools make it an ideal tool for reliable and effective data analysis.

 ### 4.1 Cleaning the Data